SAP-samples/teched2025-AD161/exercises/ex1/README.md

     <br>![](/exercises/ex1/images/01_03_0020-60.png)

 5. Click on the link for `Flights`.
-You will see that the entities are empty.
+You will see that there are no entities yet.

 ## Exercise 1.4 - Add test data

 After completing these steps, you will have test data in the xflights app.

-Now you have a service that allows to query the content of the metadata entities, but this is still a bit boring, as there is no data in the tables.
+Now you have a service that allows us to query the metadata and the entities, but this is still a bit boring, as there is no data in the tables.
-You will now add some CSV files with data to the xflights app.
+You will now add some CSV files with data for the xflights app.

 1. Copy the folder [assets/ex1/data](../../assets/ex1/data) into folder _xflights/db_.
 The result should look like this: